-10. Remove the cap screw securing the shift cam plate to the shift cam shaft and remove the shift cam plate; then remove the shift shaft.
-Account for a washer.
+11. Remove the cap screw securing the shift cam plate to the shift cam shaft and remove the shift cam plate; then remove the shift shaft.

-11. Remove the cap screws securing the speed sensor housing to the crankcase and remove the housing assembly; then remove the snap ring securing the speed sensor trigger to the shaft and remove the trigger.
+12. Remove the snap ring securing the speed sensor trigger to the shaft and remove the trigger using a suitable "two-jawed" puller.
 Account for a gasket.